ganeti/ganeti/doc/rapi.rst

 dict:

 ``fields``
-  The job fields on which to watch for changes.
+  The job fields on which to watch for changes

 ``previous_job_info``
-  Previously received field values or None if not yet available.
+  Previously received field values or None if not yet available

 ``previous_log_serial``
-  Highest log serial number received so far or None if not yet available.
+  Highest log serial number received so far or None if not yet available

 Returns None if no changes have been detected and a dict with two keys, ``job_info`` and ``log_entries`` otherwise.